 For more details on PWM, see your sensor's integration guide:

 The HTTP API is the most powerful way to interface to the RedEdge.
 You can use this API using either the Ethernet connector or the WiFi access point.

 The API is accessed via HTTP connection to port 80 at the camera IP address.
 All data is exchanged in the JSON format.

 The actual value of the IP address depends on the configuration.
 When accessing the camera via its WiFi access point, the camera IP address will be 192.168.10.254.
 When the camera is connected to an Ethernet network, the camera IP address will be 192.168.1.83 by default.

 The camera can be commanded to take a capture by either a GET or POST request to the /capture URL.

 For more information and examples, please see the MicaSense HTTP Control API

 The Serial API provides a MavLink interface to MicaSense Sensors.
 You can use this API by connecting your MavLink-capable system to the host serial port on the camera.

-The API is accessed via serial messages in the Mavlink format.
+The API is accessed via serial messages in the Mavlink format (more info).
 Mavlink provides an open data format for interaction as well as a suite of tools to assist the programmer in developing and testing the interface.
 MicaSense sensors use Mavlink v1.0 messages and communicates with the host at 57600 baud.